 Named after American fly-fishing legend Bernard “Lefty” Kreh, Lefty’s loop is a wonderful loop knot for attaching lures and flies to heavier leaders or lines without inhibiting their action.
 A relatively simple knot to tie, Lefty’s loop retains a reasonably high percentage of the leader’s un-knotted strength but is best used in lines with a breaking strain of at least 20 pounds (nine kg).
 The same or a very similar connection is also referred to as the Rapala knot in some literature.

 There are many times in fishing when it’s necessary to join one piece of line to another.
-These include re-joining your line after cutting out a tangle or removing a chafed section, joining new line to old line when topping up or “top-shotting” a reel, and for connecting a leader to a main line.
+These include re-joining your line after cutting out a tangle or removing a chafed section, joining a new line to old-line when topping up or “top-shotting” a reel, and connecting a leader to a mainline.
 Here are two excellent connections for these purposes, each with slightly different applications.

 Double Uni Knot

 The double uni knot is most experts’ preferred connection when joining two lines of roughly similar strength and diameter (ideally, there should be no more than a 50 or 60 percent variation in thickness between the two strands).
 This makes it ideal for reconnecting the ends of lines after cutting out a tangle or damaged section, joining a new line to backing for a top shot, or adding lighter mono leaders under a 30-pound (15-kg) breaking strain to braided main lines of a roughly similar rated strength.
 It’s also perfect for constructing your own tapered fly fishing leaders.
 In addition, by leaving one tag end long, you can readily attach dropper hooks and flies.